-Personal Injury and Product Damage Hazard
+Product Damage Hazard

-- Be sure both support rods are fully extended and in the locked position.
-Failure to do so could result in personal injury from the cooktop accidentally falling. - Do not drop the cooktop.
-Damage can result to the porcelain and the cooktop frame. - 2.
-Wipe with warm, soapy water.
-Use a soapy steel-wool pad on heavily soiled areas. - To lower the cooktop, lift cooktop from both sides while pressing the support rods back to unlock them.
+Do not drop the cooktop.
+Damage could result to the porcelain and the cooktop frame.

+- 2. Wipe with warm, soapy water.
+Use a soapy steel-wool pad on heavily soiled areas. - 3.
+To lower the cooktop, lift cooktop from both sides while pressing the support rods back to unlock them.
 Lower the cooktop into place.